ghoshdipanjan/aks-vmss-slb/README.md

 2. Use the 'Set-AzContext' cmdlet to select your desired Azure Subscription

 # Usage
 From a PowerShell command prompt execute `./scripts/deploy.ps1` Which will deploy the following resources

 - Virtual Network
-- AKS Cluster with VMSS & SLB
+- AKS Cluster with VMSS, SLB & Managed Identity (no service principal required)
-- AAD Service Principal
 - Storage Account
 - Azure Container Registry